-In a July 2, 2014, email entitled, "The Application Tracking Tool has been updated - PAST DUE," to CyQuest employee (0)(5) and copied to assistant project manager (0)(6) and project mana how to access it. ^{[b](6)} and I and now ^{[b](6)} right after we started but, at people that went to the training provided by ^{[b](6)} right after we started but, at the time I assumed this was something everyone knew about.
+In a July 2, 2014, email entitled, "The Application Tracking Tool has been updated - PAST DUE," to CyQuest employee and copied to assistant project manager and project manager the Complainant wrote, in pertinent part:

+Just so I make sure that you and members told me that they have never been trained on using this tool or even how to access it. and I and now are the only people that went to the training provided by right after we started but, at the time I assumed this was something everyone knew about.
 Especially the tenured people.
-I will ensure my staff is all trained on using this tool and that we work on getting the past due one's updated but it probably would be adventitious [sic] for all staff members to attend a training with ^{[b](6)}
+I will ensure my staff is all trained on using this tool and that we work on getting the past due one's updated but it probably would be adventitious [sic] for all staff members to attend a training with